I am Story

 Stories have action with passion.
 It takes us on a journey from one place in time to another.
 It feeds our desire to want to hear more about the resolution

-Last Summer I read a book by Donald Miller called, A Million Miles in a Thousand Years.
-What I found out is that not only do I write, blog, speak, etc… but I AM a story!
+Recently, I read a book by Donald Miller called, A Million Miles in a Thousand Years.
+What I found out is that not only do I write, blog, speak to tell stories… but, I AM a story!
 A living story.
 A story for which I am the author.
 I get to decide what the conflict is!
-How I overcome obstacles, and ultimately the resolution
+How I overcome obstacles, and ultimately, how the resolution is to come about in MY story.